 - Meet the qualifications to teach at primary or secondary levels, in schools in his or her home country

-- Have at least two years of documented full-time teaching experience as the lead teacher
+- Have at least three years of documented full-time teaching experience as the lead teacher

 - Satisfy the teaching eligibility standards of the U.S. state in which they will teach, to include any required criminal background or other checks

 - Have a sufficient level of written and verbal English needed to instruct in U.S. classrooms and to function on a day-to-day basis

 - Agrees to come to the United States temporarily as a full-time teacher of record in an accredited primary or secondary school

 - Is willing to facilitate cross-cultural activities with assigned American host school and community; and internationally with home school abroad.

 To be eligible for sponsorship with Amity, the school and teaching position must meet the following requirements:

 - The school must be an accredited primary or secondary school (K-12).

 - Teaching position must be at the primary or secondary level.
 This includes Kindergarten teaching positions (students ages 5 years and older).